Like so many in the U.S and abroad, we at Breakthrough were moved by the mass shooting in Orlando on June 12th.

 Almost half (48%) of Millennials do not believe there’s anything they can do to reduce the risk of becoming a victim of terrorism.
 This cohort has grown up in an era where terrorism and mass shootings are part of life—not surprising anymore.

-We found great receptivity, even among Millennials, to the idea of prevention training to reduce the potential of becoming a victim of a hate crime or terrorism.
+Respondents, even Millennials, were very receptive to the idea of prevention training to reduce the potential of becoming a victim of a hate crime or terrorism.
 This could be a way to reach and educate audiences to perform a public service.
 This could also represent a new offering or the extension of an integrated communications campaign.

 There was a significant difference, by age cohort, in the five preferred resources tested.